jopemachine/alfred-evernote-workflow/README.md

 ### en > savecache

+Alfred-evernote-workflow use html cache to enable note preview feature.

-Save html cache from your Evernote client.
+This command save html caches of all of notes from your Evernote client.

 The command is executed automatically when the package is first installed.

-If the command is running, you will not be able to run note searches with the `ens` command.
+When the command is running, you are not able to run note searches with the `ens` command.

-In this case, the `ens` command displays the number of notes that are cached.
+In this case, the `ens` command displays the number of notes that are cached to show you progress.

 ### en > clearcache

-Clear all your html caches.
+Delete all of your html caches.

+If you delete all the cache and use the es command, you are likely to be caught in the api call limit.

 ### entodo

-Search for notes with check boxes.
+Search only for notes that have check boxes.

 ### encl

-Adds the text from the current clipboard to the Evernote as a new note.
+Adds the text from the clipboard to the Evernote as a new note.

 ### enclo

-Adds the text from the current clipboard to the Evernote as a new note and Open the note.
+Adds the text from the clipboard to the Evernote as a new note and Open the note.

 ### enc { Argument }